M-AV/M-AV.github.io/source/_posts/Cocktails/Midori Sour.md

  - **30 ml** Lime juice
  - **1** Egg white
  **Process**: Shake with ice and strain into glass.

+The Midori is sweet enough for us to not need any sugar.
+The Midori is kinda bubble gummy in taste.

 *IDEA*: I have seen some places recommend using Lemon juice (or mixing it 50/50).
 Doing that might improve the sour taste.